How To Overcome Unrequited Love

-Simply put, unrequited love sucks.
-Whether it's for someone you used to be romantically involved with or someone you loved from afar, there's nothing like pining for someone who is not in love with you and never will be.
-What's worse is when you must see the love of your life happier with someone else.
+Unrequited love can be painful.
+Whether it's for someone you used to be romantically involved with or someone you loved from afar, it can be difficult to pine for someone who is not in love with you and never will be.
+When the love of your life has found happiness with someone else, it can be even more heartbreaking.
 But all hope is not lost.
-It is possible to overcome unrequited love and move on to the happiness you deserve.
+It may be possible to overcome unrequited love and move on to the happiness you deserve.

-The official definition for love that's unrequited is "one-sided love that is not returned by the object of one's affection."
-The love may not be returned because the person does not feel the same way or doesn't even know that they have feelings for them.
+One definition for love that's unrequited is "one-sided love that is not returned by the object of one's affection".
+The love may not be returned because the person does not feel the same way or may not even be aware that the other person has feelings for them.

-Unrequited or unreturned love is miserable, it's painful, and you want it to stop.
-At the same time, though, you don't ever want to stop loving the person you care so deeply for.
-How can you cope when you have such a deep-seated love for someone who doesn't feel the same way?
+Unrequited or unreturned love can be miserable.
+At the same time, though, you may not want to stop loving the person you care so deeply for.
+You might wonder how you can you cope when you have such a deep-seated love for someone who doesn't feel the same way.

-This is one reason why some women find themselves falling in love with gay men, men who would never see them as a romantic possibility.
-These women feel comfortable falling in love with men who could never love them back because there is zero possibility of that person rejecting them.
-Of course, if they came forward with their love, then their advances would be rejected, which is why they fool themselves into believing they are perfectly happy loving someone from afar when they could instead be actively pursuing a true romance that would leave them infinitely more fulfilled.
+This could be one reason why some women find themselves falling in love with gay men, men who could never see them as a romantic possibility.
+Of course, if they came forward with their love, then their advances may be rejected, which is why they may fool themselves into believing they are perfectly happy loving someone from afar.

 Another way unreturned love can sting is after a break-up.
-Most of the time, when a couple breaks up, one person wanted the break-up, and the other person did not.
-This means that the person who did not want the breakup may remain in a state of unrequited love for a lengthy period of time until they can move forward on their own or find someone new.
-This does not mean they are ready for a rebound; it means that they have recovered well enough from their last relationship to move forward with someone else.
+When a couple breaks up, it may be because one person no longer wants to remain in the relationship.
+The partner who is on the receiving end of the breakup may feel rejected and may remain in a state of unrequited love for a lengthy period of time.
+Feelings of love for their ex may persist until they can move forward on their own or find someone new.

-Sometimes, we're in pain, and we can't even think of the words to express ourselves with.
-Perhaps, when we're still in the throes of love that's unrequited, we feel a bit pathetic.
-We might feel like no one else has ever gone through this before because no one would keep yearning for someone they can never be with.
-But, of course, this isn't true at all.
-Plenty of people have suffered from being in unreturned love at one time or another.
-This is why it can help read other people's opinions on the topic when we're feeling especially alone or despondent.
+Sometimes, we can find ourselves in so much pain that we can't even think of words to express it.
+Perhaps we're still in the throes of love that's unrequited, and we feel a bit pathetic.
+We might feel like no one else has ever gone through this before.
+Still, innumerable people have suffered from unrequited love at one time or another.
+It can help to read other people's opinions on the topic when we're feeling especially alone or despondent: